The New Wireless Flagship Device or ASUS RT-AC68U

-It'd be fair to mention that the administrator can manually switch RT-AC68U over to the recovery mode.
+It'd be fair to mention that the administrator can manually switch RT-AC68U over to the rescue mode.
 To do that s/he only needs to hold Reset button for ten seconds while the device is booting.
-One can also determine whether the device is in the recovery mode remotely according to certain indirect characteristics since if the device is undergoing a recovery procedure, the boot loader that replies to ICMP queries with packets with TTL=100 (it's TTL=64 when not in the recovery mode) will be functioning in the device.
+One can also determine whether the device is in the rescue mode remotely according to certain indirect characteristics since if the device is undergoing a recovery procedure, the boot loader that replies to ICMP queries with packets with TTL=100 (it's TTL=64 when not in the rescue mode) will be functioning in the device.

 Pinging 192.168.1.1 with 32 bytes of data: